Master's in Cybersecurity Online

 The Master of Science in Computer Science with a concentration in Cybersecurity Engineering at CTU:

-- The MSCS-CSE curriculum was acknowledged by the Department of Homeland Security and the National Security Agency as mapping to the DHS/NSA cybersecurity knowledge units.
+- Has a curriculum that was acknowledged by the Department of Homeland Security and the National Security Agency as mapping to the DHS/NSA cybersecurity knowledge units

 CTU helps adult students succeed with flexible online courses that accommodate busy schedules.
 Learn more about the program below.
 Or speak to an advisor by filling out the form to the right.